samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

 # Producer FAQs

-#### What is the difference between a profile and a shopfront on the OFN?
+%accordion%What is the difference between a profile and a shopfront on the OFN?%accordion%

 The OFN functions as a directory, advertising platform, and an online marketplace.
 People can choose which functionalities of the OFN they want to use, according to their needs.